-- Public policy professor Jessica K. A. Word’s research on the stability of nonprofit organizations after the pandemic was featured in the Las Vegas Review-Journal and El Tiempo.
+- Public policy professor Jessica K. A. Word’s research on the stability of nonprofit organizations after the pandemic was featured in the Las Vegas Review-Journal.

 - Lied Center for Real Estate director Vivek Sah told the Nevada Current and Las Vegas Review-Journal that the Las Vegas housing market can’t keep up its current price streak forever.

 - Casino.Org asked law professor Anthony Cabot about the legality of fining businesses that ignore mask mandates.

 - Hospitality professor Amanda Belarmino analyzed the potential long-term effects of vaccine requirements for large events, as well as the evolution of AI in the hospitality industry: Las Vegas Review-Journal (twice), El Tiempo, and TechCrunch.

 - Alzheimer’s researcher Jeffrey L. Cummings continued to provide his expertise on the experimental Alzheimer’s treatment drug aducanumab: Practical Neurology, Alzheimer’s News Today, BioPharma Dive, Alzforum (twice), Yahoo!, PharmiWeb.com, and Nature Medicine.

 - Law professor Michael Kagan announced the UNLV Immigration Clinic’s expansion plans on KNPR.
 He additionally spoke about ICE’s swiftness to deport immigrants: NPR and LexBlog.

 - The Nevada Current reported on Brookings Mountain West fellow Jenny Schuetz’s research on the likely rise of homelessness rates in Las Vegas.